-- Company-matched retirement savings through tax-advantaged 401(k) plans; - basic life and long-term disability insurance, as well as medical, dental and vision insurance; - critical illness coverage and supplemental accident insurance; - paid vacation, sick time and company observed holidays; - healthcare and dependent care flexible spending accounts; - referral bonus awards; - financial, legal, family or personal assistance through the employee assistance program; - an employee stock purchase program; - a tax-advantaged 529 educational savings program;

-- scholarship program to help fund post high-school education for dependents of employees; - Company-sponsored donor advised fund to support philanthropic efforts of employees, which provides a Company matching program and paid time off program for philanthropic volunteerism; - paid time off for volunteer efforts; and - paid time off for employees to bond with a new child.
+- Company-matched retirement savings through tax-advantaged 401(k) plans; - basic life and long-term disability insurance, as well as medical, dental and vision insurance; - critical illness coverage and supplemental accident insurance; - paid vacation, sick time and company observed holidays; - · healthcare and dependent care flexible spending accounts; - referral bonus awards; - financial, legal, family or personal assistance through the employee assistance program; - an employee stock purchase program; - a tax-advantaged 529 educational savings program; - scholarship program to help fund post high-school education for dependents of employees; - Company-sponsored donor advised fund to support philanthropic efforts of employees, which provides a Company matching program and paid time off program for philanthropic volunteerism; - · paid time off for volunteer efforts; and - paid time off for employees to bond with a new child.

 Employee Training and Professional Development: The Company values the professional development of its employees and seeks to foster their talent and growth by providing training and education at all levels.
 In addition to training programs geared towards specific job functions, the Company offers training related to company policies, diversity, skill development, privacy and cybersecurity.
-In furtherance of the value it places on talent development, in 2022 the Company began work on the design and implementation of a unified platform available to all employees that supports training and education related to compliance, inclusion and professional development and plans to launch it in Q1 2023.
-As of December 31, 2022, the average tenure of the Company's employees was approximately 11.6 years and that of the Company's senior management was 20 years.
-In 2022, the Company's workforce turnover rate was 14%, which includes all employees.
+In furtherance of the value it places on talent development, in 2023 the Company implemented a unified platform available to all employees that supports training and education related to compliance, inclusion and professional development.
+As of December 31, 2023, the average tenure of the Company's employees was approximately 10.8 years and that of the Company's senior management was 20.6 years.
+In 2023, the Company's workforce turnover rate was 14%, which includes all employees.

 Employee Health and Safety: The Company is also committed to ensuring that the operations at all of its Centers and corporate offices are conducted in a manner that safeguards the health and safety of employees, tenants, contractors, customers and members of the public who are either present at, or affected by, its operations.
 The Company has implemented a long list of operational protocols at each of its Centers and its offices that are designed to ensure the safety of its employees, tenants, service providers and shoppers.
-These protocols were originally developed and implemented in response to the COVID-19 pandemic and meet or exceed recommendations from the Centers for Disease Control and Prevention.
-All of the Company's retail properties achieved SafeGuard certification from Bureau Veritas, an internationally recognized testing and certification board.